sharonjennifer/mlops-fastapi-wine-classifier/README.md

 ## Running the Lab

-1. First step is to train a Decision Tree Classifier(Although you have **`model/iris_model.pkl`** when you cloned from the repo, let's create a new model).
+1. First step is to train a Random Forest Classifier.
 To do this, move into **src/** folder with
     ```bash
     cd src
     ```
-2. To train the Decision Tree Classifier, run:
+2. To train the Random Forest Classifier, run:
     ```bash
     python train.py
     ```
 3. To serve the trained model as an API, run:
     ```bash
-    uvicorn app:main --reload
+    uvicorn main:app --reload
     ```
 4. Testing endpoints - to view the documentation of your api model you can use [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) (or) [http://localhost:8000/docs](http://localhost:8000/docs) after you run you run your FastAPI app.